This vegan Thai Green curry soup is a healthy, hearty, and super quick meal that's made from scratch in only 15 minutes!

 I wanted to make a really fast vegan Thai soup that you can whip up in a jiffy.
 Something hot, good for you, cozy, and most importantly, bursting with flavor.
 Using Thai ingredients makes this easy!
 There's no messing around here... one pot, minimal dishes, and you're eating in no time.

 Coconut milk is my not-so-secret ingredient for making vegan dishes wonderfully creamy and inviting.

-So what do we have in here?
+So what do we have in this Thai-inspired soup?

 - Fresh ginger (I keep some in the freezer all the time so I always have some on hand, and it also makes grating it easier!)